Daisy Flower Tattoo Designs

 The fluttering butterfly finishes off the beautiful little scene, with the choice of black with white spots on the wings looking good.
 The off-center eyes on the butterfly is my only quibble, but otherwise a good tattoo.

-Tattoo of Group of Daisies
+9. Tattoo of a Group of Daisies

 This group of daisies is a really compelling design, and I love how the tattoo artist makes you believe they are gradually a little farther off than the one before it.